-We've reviewed nearly 20 Dell monitors.
+We've reviewed over 25 Dell monitors.
 Dell releases a handful of monitors each year, usually towards the end of the year, and like many manufacturers, some of their most popular models tend to stay on the market for 2-3 years.
 Dell monitors range from basic 1080p monitors to the most advanced gaming or professional-grade monitors.
 Many Dell monitors target office users, and from Dell's website, it's even possible to buy monitors without stands, or in kits, great if you want a multi-monitor setup on a mounting bracket.